 Changes to the way we're governed

-We want you, our members, to be at the heart of everything we do, which is why we are making changes to the way we are governed.
+We want you, our members, to be at the heart of everything we do, which is why we've been making changes to the way we are governed.
 Changes that will make sure our Boards and your society are completely focused on delivering better support and services to you.

 Our governance refers to our rules, practices and processes and, importantly, who has accountability for them.
-The changes we will make will impact our Boards, our committees and ultimately how your society is run.
+The changes we have made will impact our Boards, our committees and ultimately how your society is run.

-The changes were decided following an extensive review by an experienced company advising on best practice in company governance.
-The suggested changes from this review were voted in by our Principal Voting and Voting members as part of this year’s AGM.
+The changes were decided following an extensive review by an experienced company advising on best practice in corporate governance.
+The suggested changes from this review were voted in by our Principal Voting and Voting members as part of our 2020 AGM.

 A summary of all proposals can be found within The Future Governance of PRS.